reflux/refluxjs/README.md

 var gainHeroBadgeStore = Reflux.joinTrailing(actions.disarmBomb, actions.saveHostage, actions.recoverData);
 ```

-### Sending default data with the listenTo function
+### Sending initial state with the listenTo function

 The `listenTo` function provided by the `Store` and the `ListenerMixin` has a third parameter that accepts a callback.
 This callback will be invoked when the listener is registered with whatever the `getInitialState` is returning.